-Each bin has two hard limits imposed on the amount of conservation that can be acquired: a maximum available for the entire study and a maximum available by year.
-Within these limits the amount of conservation available is based on the pace at which conservation programs can be developed.
-This pace would likely change each future based on market conditions.
+Each bin has two hard limits imposed: a maximum available for the entire study and a maximum available by year.
+Beyond these limits the amount of conservation available is based on the pace at which conservation programs developed.
+This would likely change each future based on market conditions.
 Thus each bin has an associated program year for each future.
 That is, the program year is a function of both the bin and the future.